Fast Chain-of-Thought: A Glance of Future from Parallel Decoding Leads to Answers Faster: Related Work

 \section{Related Work}

 \textbf{XoT Prompt Engineering} The Chain-of-Thought (CoT) prompting \cite{wei2022chain,kojima2022large} is proposed to induce large-scale language models to think step-by-step, similar to how humans approach complex questions.
-After that, several methods have been proposed to enhance the performance of CoT prompting across various domains and tasks.
-These methods include Self-Ask \cite{press2022measuring}, Self-Consistency \cite{wang2022self}, Self-Verification \cite{Weng2022LargeLM}, Maieutic Prompting \cite{Jung2022MaieuticPL}, Automate-CoT \cite{Shum2023AutomaticPA}, MoT \cite{Li2023MoTME}, ToT \cite{long2023large}, and GoT \cite{besta2023graph}.
+A typical few-shot CoT prompt consists of K examples with corresponding rationales and answers for the questions.
+After that, several methods have been proposed to enhance the performance of CoT prompting across various domains and tasks, including Self-Ask \cite{press2022measuring}, Self-Consistency \cite{wang2022self}, Self-Verification \cite{Weng2022LargeLM}, Maieutic Prompting \cite{Jung2022MaieuticPL}, Automate-CoT \cite{Shum2023AutomaticPA}, MoT \cite{Li2023MoTME}, ToT \cite{long2023large}, and GoT \cite{besta2023graph}.
 Additionally, \cite{Zhang2022AutomaticCO} proposes a clustering-based approach to automatically select questions from different classes to form a CoT Prompt. \cite{Diao2023ActivePW} propose using a metric called uncertainty to identify the most uncertain problems in LLM and enhance CoT's performance by providing artificial answers to those questions.
 These tasks are referred to as XoT.
-Our work is unrelated to these engineering efforts and can be applied to any prompting method related to XoT.
+Our work is parallel to these engineering efforts and can be applied to any prompting method related to XoT.
 In terms of utilizing rationale in XoT Prompting, several works, such as \cite{Magister2022TeachingSL, Hsieh2023DistillingSO, Li2023SymbolicCD, Wang2023SCOTTSC}, attempt to use CoT-generated rationale to improve the task performance of student models across diverse datasets through rationale distillation.
-To the best of our knowledge, we are the first to propose exploiting the concept of approximate rationale to expedite the completion of XoT-series tasks.
+These methods are capable of yielding more accurate results compared to the non-XoT approach.
+However, they compromise the speed of inference.
+To the best of our knowledge, we are the first to propose exploiting the concept of approximate rationale to expedite the completion of XoT-series tasks, and our method is orthogonal to the prompt engineering approach.